 “Everything you are against weakens you.
 Everything you are for empowers you.” ~ Wayne Dyer

 “There is a time for being ahead, a time for being behind; a time for being in motion, a time for being at rest; a time for being vigorous, a time for being exhausted; a time for being safe, a time for being in danger.
 The Master sees things as they are, without trying to control them.
-She lets them go their own way, and resides at the center of the circle.” ~ Lao Tzu, Tao Te Ching
+She lets them go their own way, and resides at the center of the circle.” ~ Lao Tzu

 5. Love your pain away.

-Take the time to be alone with yourself.
-To acknowledge, love and appreciate the parts of you that are beautiful.
-To love yourself and to know yourself.
-To rest, time to heal and to fully recover from all that you are feeling.
+Take time to be alone with yourself.
+To acknowledge, love and appreciate the parts of you that are beautiful, but so neglected.

 “Surround yourself with people who make you happy.
 People who make you laugh, who help you when you’re in need.
 People who genuinely care.
 They are the ones worth keeping in your life.
 Everyone else is just passing through.” ~ Karl Marx (composer)